-2. When you get a drug through a patient assistance program offered by a drug manufacturer
+When you get a drug through a patient assistance program offered by a drug manufacturer

-Some members are enrolled in a patient assistance program offered by a drug manufacturer that is outside our plan benefits.
-If you get any drugs through a program offered by a drug manufacturer, you may pay a copayment to the patient assistance program.

-- Save your receipt and send a copy to us so that we can have your out-of-pocket expenses count toward qualifying you for the Catastrophic Coverage Stage. - Please note: Because you are getting your drug through the patient assistance program and not through our plan's benefits, we will not pay for any share of these drug costs.
+- Some members are enrolled in a patient assistance program offered by a drug manufacturer that is outside our plan benefits.
+If you get any drugs through a program offered by a drug manufacturer, you may pay a copayment to the patient assistance program. - Save your receipt and send a copy to us so that we can have your out-of-pocket expenses count toward qualifying you for the Catastrophic Coverage Stage. - Please note: Because you are getting your drug through the patient assistance program and not through our plan's benefits, we will not pay for any share of these drug costs.
 But sending a copy of the receipt allows us to calculate your out-of-pocket costs correctly and may help you qualify for the Catastrophic Coverage Stage more quickly.

-Since you are not asking for payment in the two cases described above, these situations are not considered coverage decisions.
+Since you are not asking for payment in the case described above, this situation is not considered a coverage decision.
 Therefore, you cannot make an appeal if you disagree with our decision.